jun621/CSE330/README.md

 3.e Measure the WSS, SWAP, RSS, periodically

-3.f Testing criteria (Outputs of tesing cases are given in the source code file)
+3.f Testing criteria (Outputs of tesing cases are given in the Test cases file)
 * set VM to use 4GB of memory

 * Module should be loaded and unloaded successfully